Rotationally invariant dynamical lattice regulators for Euclidean quantum field theories: Conclusions and outlook

-\begin{itemize} \item \emph{Systematic numerical studies.} The exploratory scalar simulations outlined in Section~\ref{sec:numerics} should be developed into a systematic study of rotational symmetry restoration, autocorrelations and finite--size effects, and extended to gauge theories in $d=3,4$.
-In particular, a quantitative comparison of anisotropy diagnostics and scaling violations between static and dynamical meshes would clarify the practical gains of the regulator.
+There are several natural directions in which the present work can be extended. \begin{itemize} \item \emph{Systematic numerical studies.} The exploratory scalar simulations in Section~\ref{sec:numerics} should be developed into a systematic study of rotational symmetry restoration, autocorrelations and finite--size effects, and extended to gauge theories in $d=3,4$.
+In the gauge sector this should include standard benchmarks such as plaquette distributions, gradient--flow scales, the static quark potential and string tension (including the L\"uscher term), as well as diagnostics of topological objects and topological--charge autocorrelations (topology freezing) and their sensitivity to grid artefacts.
+A quantitative comparison of anisotropy diagnostics and scaling violations between static and dynamical meshes would clarify the practical gains of the regulator.

-\item \emph{Geometry phase structure in $d=4$ and the short--range hypothesis.} The viability of DLR as a regulator hinges on remaining in a massive/short--range geometry regime (SR), after fixing/quotienting the global $\SEd$ zero modes.
-While the $d=2$ scalar experiments provide evidence consistent with such a regime even for minimal dynamics, in $d=4$ this is \emph{not} guaranteed: fluctuating-geometry ensembles may develop entropic instabilities or long-range geometric modes unless a suitable stiffness term is included.
-A priority for four--dimensional applications is therefore to map the geometry (or coupled gauge--geometry) phase diagram as a function of stiffness parameters and admissibility thresholds, using geometry correlators and autocorrelation times as diagnostics.
+\item \emph{Geometry phase structure in $4d$ and the short--range hypothesis.} The viability of DLR as a regulator hinges on an operating window in which the geometry sector remains short-range~\hyperref[hyp:SR]{(SR)} after fixing the global $\SEd$ zero modes: connectivity is fixed and nondegenerate, yet local orientations remain disordered.
+While the $d=2$ scalar experiments provide evidence consistent with such a regime even for a minimal geometry action, in $4d$ this is not guaranteed: competing entropic regimes (e.g.\ crystallisation/orientational ordering or, at the opposite extreme, crumpling--type instabilities familiar from random geometry models) may appear unless suitable stiffness terms and admissibility thresholds are chosen.
+A priority for $4d$ applications is therefore to map the geometry phase diagram as a function of these parameters, using geometry correlators and autocorrelation times as diagnostics.

-\item \emph{Gauge field diagnostics and roughening.} Extending the code to include gauge fields would allow for the measurement of the static quark potential.
-A critical test of the regulator would be to verify the persistence of the L\"uscher term (string vibration) in regimes where a static lattice would exhibit a roughening transition (freezing of the flux tube).
-This would serve as a robust physical confirmation that the dynamical mesh eliminates the grid anisotropy that pins topological objects.

-\item \emph{Alternative geometry actions and admissible sets.} Different functional forms of $S_x$ and different admissibility criteria (e.g.\ angle--based versus condition--number--based constraints) can be explored, both analytically and numerically, to understand how they influence mesh statistics and cutoff effects.
-It would be useful to identify simple classes of geometry actions that balance good geometric behaviour (no crumpling or clustering) with acceptable autocorrelation times.